Lemongrass oil

 DefinitionThis section has been translated automatically.

-Cymbopogons (lemongrasses) are a genus within the family of sweet grasses, which originate from the tropical and subtropical regions of Asia, Africa and Australia.
+Cymbopogons (lemongrasses) are a genus within the sweet grass family that originate from the tropical and subtropical regions of Asia, Africa and Australia.

-The oils obtained from lemongrasses contain mainly citronellol and geraniol.
-They are also used as spices and medicinal plants and as repellents.
-Contact sensitizations are described but extremely rare.
+The oils extracted from lemongrasses contain citronellol and geraniol in particular.
+They are also used as spices and medicinal plants, as well as repellents.
+Contact sensitization has been described but is extremely rare.

 LiteratureThis section has been translated automatically.